Yarr/Yarr/doc/troubleshooting.md

 - IREF_TRIM: Jumper to 3 to set the internal reference current at 4 μA
 - Set the power supply to 1.30 V, the current should be 0.41 A
 - Turn off the command from the FPGA and turn on the power supply

+**Make sure that the jumper configuration marked in red is correct before powering the chip!!! <span style="color:red"> Do not apply higher voltage than **1.30 V**</span>.
+Applying too high voltage may kill the chip.**

 ### Problem with the digital scan